All 49 potential Super Bowl matchups, ranked

 39. Miami vs. Green Bay: Admit it, you want Miami in the Super Bowl just to see what kind of madness Tyreek Hill can pull off before, during and after a touchdown catch.

-38. Cleveland vs. Los Angeles Rams: The Rams notched a fairly convincing 36-19 win over the Browns back in December, even despite the presence of Joe Flacco.
+38. Cleveland vs. Los Angeles Rams: The Rams notched a fairly convincing 36-19 win over the Browns in December, despite the presence of Joe Flacco.

 37. Houston vs. Green Bay: How funny would it be if, in his first year as a starter, Jordan Love matched the number of Super Bowl rings Aaron Rodgers and Brett Favre each won?